afifalhauzan/galerismkn5_web/README.md

 # SMKN 5 Malang Final Project Gallery

 A centralized platform for collecting, showcasing, and assessing final projects of SMKN 5 Malang students.
-This system is designed with a decoupled architecture to ensure high performance, data security, and scalability.
+This system is designed with a decoupled architecture to ensure scalability.

 ---